 In honour of Black History Month, we’re thrilled to be sharing our Jerk Chicken recipe!
-This iconic dish with Jamaican roots has been a star on our menu for over a decade!
-We love celebrating the
+We adapted this iconic dish inspired by Jamaican roots to be mild and kid-friendly, and as a result it has been a star on our menu for over a decade!

+We love celebrating the global diversity of our city, so we’re excited to be highlighting food from our vibrant Caribbean community.
 Between the late 1950’s into the early 1980’s, Toronto welcomed tens of thousands of Caribbean immigrants, who brought with them a wealth of rich culture, including amazing food, music & traditions.
 The Caribbean islands are quite the melting pot of people, and that is reflected in the numerous spices found in recipes like Jerk Chicken.
 There’s a lot of them, but it’s worth the effort!

 Click here to subscribe to What’s Cookin’ & enjoy this recipe.
 If you’re already subscribed, it’ll be waiting for you!
 Trust us, you’ll love this Jerk Chicken journey!